gabemorris12/mechanism/readme.md

 ```

 This example is simpler than most others because there is only one loop equation.
 For multiple loop equations, it is
-important that the function returns a flattened array of the same length as there are unknown, and the return array
+important that the function returns a flattened array of the same length as there are unknown, and the indexing of the
-corresponds to the input guess values.
+first array argument to the loop corresponds to the input guess values.
 The second argument is the input.
-It is strongly encouraged to view the examples
+It is strongly
-for the more rigorous structure of the loop function.
-The last thing to do is to call `mechanism.iterate()`, which is
+encouraged to view the examples for the more rigorous structure of the loop function.
+The last thing to do is to
-necessary if the input from `pos`, `vel`, and `acc` are arrays.
-If they are not arrays, then it is assumed that the
+call `mechanism.iterate()`, which is necessary if the input from `pos`, `vel`, and `acc` are arrays.
+If they are not
-mechanism at an instant is desired.
-If this is the case, then call `mechanism.calculate()` then call `mechanism.plot()`.
+arrays, then it is assumed that the mechanism at an instant is desired.
+If this is the case, then
+call `mechanism.calculate()` then call `mechanism.plot()` (see `plot_at_instant.py`).

 ```python
 # Call mechanism.iterate() then get and show the animation